-Nvidia Plummets Following Lower-Than-Expected Q4 Sales Guidance (NASDAQ:NVDA)
+Nvidia Plummets Following Lower Than Expected Q4 Sales Guidance (NASDAQ:NVDA)

-Nvidia Plummets Following Lower-Than-Expected Q4 Sales Guidance
+Nvidia Plummets Following Lower Than Expected Q4 Sales Guidance

 NVIDIA Corporation (NASDAQ: NVDA) dropped more than 15 percent in the after-hours session following the release of its third-quarter earnings print.